 Project: Inventing Green

-Working with SELCO Foundation, which works to link the benefits of sustainable energy to poverty eradication by collaborating with NGOs, local financial institutions, education institutions and social enterprises, we worked to imagine new ways to think and work with materials and manufacturing processes to rethink the products in terms of form, materials, packaging and manufacturing.
+SELCO Foundation works to link the benefits of sustainable energy to poverty eradication by collaborating with NGOs, local financial institutions, education institutions and social enterprises.
+We worked with them to imagine new ways to think and work with materials and manufacturing processes to rethink the products in terms of form, materials, packaging and manufacturing.
+A key idea was to use local and traditional artisans and natural material to replace harmful plastics in these products.

 Product development for Solar Lighting: